MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 - **MessageId** - Unique identifier of a problem for each message.

 - **Scope** - The target on which the warning is being suppressed.
-If the target isn't specified, it's set to the target of the attribute.
+If the target is not specified, it is set to the target of the attribute.
 Supported [scopes](xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute.Scope) include:

   - [`module`](#module-suppression-scope) - This scope suppresses warnings against an assembly.
-It's a global suppression that applies to the entire project.
+It is a global suppression that applies to the entire project.

   - `resource` - ([legacy FxCop](../code-quality/static-code-analysis-for-managed-code-overview.md) only) This scope suppresses warnings in diagnostic info written to resource files that are part of the module (assembly).
-This scope isn't read or respected in C#/VB compilers for Roslyn analyzer diagnostics, which only analyze source files.
+This scope is not read or respected in C#/VB compilers for Roslyn analyzer diagnostics, which only analyze source files.

   - `type` - This scope suppresses warnings against a type.

   - `member` - This scope suppresses warnings against a member.

   - `namespace` - This scope suppresses warnings against the namespace itself.
-It doesn't suppress warnings against types within the namespace.
+It does not suppress warnings against types within the namespace.

   - `namespaceanddescendants` - (Requires compiler version 3.x or higher and Visual Studio 2019) This scope suppresses warnings in a namespace and all its descendant symbols.
 The `namespaceanddescendants` value is ignored by legacy analysis.

-- **Target** - An identifier specifies the target on which the warning is being suppressed.
+- **Target** - An identifier that is used to specify the target on which the warning is being suppressed.
 It must contain a fully qualified component name.

 When you see warnings in Visual Studio, you can view examples of `SuppressMessage` by [adding a suppression to the global suppression file](../code-quality/use-roslyn-analyzers.md#suppress-violations).
 The suppression attribute and its required properties appear in a preview window.

 ### SuppressMessage usage

 Code Analysis warnings are suppressed at the level to which the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is applied.
 For example, the attribute can be applied at the assembly, module, type, member, or parameter level.
-The purpose of applying the attribute is to tightly couple the suppression information to the code where the violation occurs.
+The purpose of applying this attribute is to tightly couple the suppression information to the code where the violation occurs.

 The general form of suppression includes the rule category and a rule identifier, which contains an optional human-readable representation of the rule name.
 For example: